 All drill hole programs completed by RML were conducted under the protocols of written procedural standards.
 The RML procedure for inserting standards and blanks into drill core are as follows.
-Each day after the core has been logged and assay intervals have been specified, the geologist shall specify which standards and blanks are to be inserted into the sample, and at which depths using the drillcore_samp_submission spreadsheet.
+Each day after the core has been logged and assay intervals have been specified, the geologist shall specify which standards and blanks are to be inserted into the sample, and at which depths using the drillcore\samp\submission spreadsheet.
 As a general rule, a minimum of 1 standard and 1 blank should be inserted into each ore zone within each hole.
 If an ore zone is particularly wide (say >10 m) then more than 1 standard may be inserted at the discretion of the geologist.
 The value of the standard inserted should wherever possible be of similar tenor to the mineralization (as estimated visually).
 Standards should be inserted either within the ore zone or immediately before the start of the ore zone.
-Blanks should preferably be inserted within the ore zone or (less preferably) immediately after it.
-Note that there is no point placing a blank within or immediately after a zone of barren-looking material.
-The geological technician shall select the specified standard or blank and then relabel the standard or blank with the sample number specified in the drillhole_samp_submission spreadsheet.
+Blanks should preferably be inserted within the ore zone of barren-looking material.
+The geological technician shall select the specified standard or blank and then relabel the standard or blank with the sample number specified in the drillhole\samp\submission spreadsheet.
 The standards and blanks shall be sent to the lab with the drill core.